The incidence matrix of a $q$-ary graph: Defining a -ary graph

 \section{Defining a $q$-ary graph}

 We propose the following definition of a $q$-ary graph.
 It is inspired by \cite{braun2024q}, where $k$-regular $q$-ary graphs are defined.

 \begin{Definition} The vertices of our $q$-ary graph are the subspaces of dimension $1$ of $\FF_q^v$.
 The edges are some subspaces of dimension $2$.
-Furthermore, the edges have to satisfy the following: for every vertex $X$ and all edges adjacent to it (this is the neighbourhood of this vertex), it holds that the union of all these edges is equal to a $(d+1)$-dimensional subspace of $\FF_q^v$.
-We say that $X$ has degree $\delta(X):=d$. \end{Definition}
+Furthermore, the edges have to satisfy the following: for every vertex $X$ and all edges adjacent to it (this is the neighbourhood of this vertex), it holds that the union of all these edges is equal to a subspace of $\FF_q^v$.
+Calling the degree of this subspace $d+1$, we say that $X$ has degree $\delta(X):=d$. \end{Definition}

 To avoid degenerate situations, we ask that the vertices of degree at least one do not all lie in a proper subspace of $\mathbb{F}^v$.
 (In that case, we take a smaller space over which we define the $q$-ary graph.)
 Note that we are ambiguous with the 1-dimensional subspaces of $\mathbb{F}^v$ that have degree 0, i.e., are not adjacent to any edge.
 These are isolated vertices that we might include if we want all vertices to form a subspace, but in practice we can just ignore them.
 (As in the classical case, where adding isolated vertices does not really give anything interesting.)